hdShang/arxiv-daily/docs/cs-RO/2025-10-02/papers/251002464v1-erupt-an-open-toolkit-for-interfacing-with-robot-motion-planners-in-.md

 ---
 layout: default
-title: ERUPT: An Open Toolkit for Interfacing with Robot Motion Planners in Extended Reality
+title: "ERUPT: An Open Toolkit for Interfacing with Robot Motion Planners in Extended Reality"
 ---

 # ERUPT: An Open Toolkit for Interfacing with Robot Motion Planners in Extended Reality